-Go to Site Settings / Storage Providers and click Remove Publish Branch next to GitHub.
+Go to Site Settings / File Syncing / Publish and click Remove Publish Branch next to GitHub.

 The publish interface becomes unavailable to all editors without a publish branch set.

 The publish mode determines if publish is a direct merge or a pull request.
 Merges have less overhead, while pull requests can link to external builds, checks and workflows.

 To change the publish mode for a GitHub-connected site:

 - Go to Site Settings / File Syncing / Publish

 - Select Merge or Pull Request

 - Click Change Publish Mode

 Pull requests are called Publish Requests in CloudCannon to better fit the publish workflow for editors.
 Publish Requests provide an intermediate step for publishing, where external services connected to the GitHub Status API check the changes pass your requirements.

 Any pull requests that are not from the connected branch to publish branch are hidden in CloudCannon.